guidance-ai/guidance/README.md

 Every time we call `calculator`, we have to stop generation, append the result to the prompt, and resume generation.
 To avoid slowing down after the first call, a server would need to keep the KV cache up to '3 for breakfast.
 So she has calculator(16 - 3)', then roll forward generation from that point on.
 Even servers that _do_ have caching often don't have a way to guarantee state is preserved at each stop and start, and so user's pay a significant overhead at each interruption.
 The normal approach of considering everything as a new prompt would cause significant slow downs every time `calculator` is called.

 ### Guidance acceleration
-In addition to the benefit above, `guidance` calls are often **faster** than running equivalent prompts the traditional way, because we can batch any additional text that is added by the user as execution unrolls (rather than generating it).
+In addition to the benefit above, `{guidance}` calls are often **faster** than running equivalent prompts the traditional way, because we can batch any additional text that is added by the user as execution unrolls (rather than generating it).
 Take the example below, where we generate a json with a GGUF compressed `llama2` 7B executed using llama.cpp:
 ```python
 @guidance
 def character_maker(lm, id, description, valid_weapons):